 From Fast forward to a sustainable future for the Canterbury Health System 2015-164.1

 Was the Chief Executive’s confidence assuring leadership, or audacity in crisis?How did he respond to the systemic problems he found at the hospital when he first arrived in 2009?In what ways, big and small, did innovation transform the hospital, and make it ready for the emergency?What was it about his leadership style that encouraged experimentation and collaboration?What did the Chief Executive do next?

-ANZSOG case studies put you in the room with the decision-makers facing real public sector dilemmas.
+This is one example of how ANZSOG cases put you in the room with decision-makers facing real public sector dilemmas.

-Set up in 2004 to remedy the lack of case studies relevant to our region, the case library now has the third-largest repository of public sector cases in the world with nearly 200 cases from all levels of government.
+Created in 2004 to remedy the lack of public sector teaching cases relevant to Australia and New Zealand, the library is now the third-largest collection of public policy and management cases in the world, with nearly 200 cases covering a wide range of topics from all levels of government.

 It offers users a regularly updated collection of catalogued cases, and is designed as a resource for both instructors using interactive teaching approaches, and for practitioners and researchers seeking authoritative accounts and analyses of important public policy and management issues.
 Each peer-reviewed case is expertly researched, and written lucidly in ANZSOG’s signature style.
 Many are accompanied by dedicated teaching notes and exhibits.

 Unique among the great online case libraries of the world, the John L. Alford Case Library is an open access collection permitting case downloads free of charge.
 With the exception of our Teaching Notes, all material in the Case Library is licensed under a Creative Commons Attribution-Non-Commercial-NoDerivatives 4.0 International License.
 For more information on how you can use our cases please see ‘How to use the case library’.